Graph-based Thermal-Inertial SLAM with Probabilistic Neural Networks: Lesson Learnt, Limitations, and Future Work

 \section{\revise{Lesson Learnt, Limitations, and Future Work}}

-\revise{Despite the fact that TI-SLAM can work well in our test scenarios, there are limitations and lesson learnt that can be used as a ground for future exploration.
-Firstly, accurate scale estimation remains a challenge for thermal-inertial odometry and pose graph SLAM cannot totally fix it.
-This problem becomes apparent especially in longer mission as depicted in hand-held (Fig. \ref{fig:trajectories_handheld} (c)) and SubT-tunnel experiment (Fig. \ref{fig:trajectories_subt}).
+\revise{Despite the fact that TI-SLAM can work well in our test scenarios, there are limitations and lessons learnt that can be used as a ground for future exploration. \revisetwo{First, for thermal-inertial odometry, accurate scale estimation remains a challenge in some scenarios and pose graph SLAM cannot completely fix it.} This problem becomes apparent especially in longer mission as depicted in hand-held (Fig. \ref{fig:trajectories_handheld} (c)) and SubT-tunnel experiment (Fig. \ref{fig:trajectories_subt}).
 Incorporating range sensor like millimeter wave radar \cite{lu2020milliego} can be potentially used to alleviate this problem.

-Secondly, the framework currently operates in offline fashion as real-time performance remain an open problem for deep networks, especially when it is executed in standard CPU.
+Second, the framework currently operates in offline fashion as real-time performance remain an open problem for deep networks, especially when it is executed in standard CPU.
 In real-time scenarios, deep network compression and acceleration \cite{saputra2019distilling, choudhary2020comprehensive} can be used in the future investigation.

-Thirdly, as TI-SLAM brings together deep learning approach and conventional pose graph optimization, tuning hand-crafted parameters are required in the SLAM back end, e.g., scaling covariance between odometry and loop closure constraints, choosing a threshold to reject false positive loop constraints, etc. In this case, typically, there are no general hand-crafted parameters that can maximally perform for individual sequence.
+Third, as TI-SLAM brings together deep learning approach and conventional pose graph optimization, tuning hand-crafted parameters are required in the SLAM back end, e.g., scaling covariance between odometry and loop closure constraints, choosing a threshold to reject false positive loop constraints, etc. In this case, typically, there are no general hand-crafted parameters that can maximally perform for individual sequence.
 For online operation, parameters that generate the best average result are usually used while for offline operation, these parameters can be tuned individually for each sequence.
 In that sense, training a model that can automatically predict the back end parameters would be a viable future direction.
 Finally, domain adaptation also remains a challenge for deep odometry network.
 While the embedding network is usually more generalized in cross domain scenarios (e.g., the neural embedding network trained in ground robot data can be directly used for testing in handheld data), odometry and loop closure network need to be tuned for different domain as the intrinsic and extrinsic parameters between sensors might change.
 Designing a DNN model that can learn to estimate these intrinsic and extrinsic parameters during operation can be an interesting topic for future research direction.}